 Tasman Bridge, Steel bridge in Hobart, Australia.

-Tasman Bridge is a reinforced concrete bridge over the Derwent River in Hobart, Australia, measuring approximately 1400 meters in length and rising 60 meters above the water.
-It carries five lanes of traffic and separate footpaths on both sides.
+Tasman Bridge is a reinforced concrete bridge crossing the Derwent River in Hobart, stretching about 1400 meters with a height of about 60 meters above the water.
+It has five lanes for vehicles and separate footpaths on both sides for pedestrians.

 Pedestrians can walk along the side paths and enjoy views over the river and city, while vehicle traffic uses the central lanes.
 Wind can be noticeable at this height, especially on cooler days.

-Some of the supports go down more than 90 meters below the riverbed to anchor into solid rock.
-This hidden depth keeps the entire structure stable despite the weight and constant traffic above.
+Some of the bridge's supports extend more than 90 meters below the riverbed to anchor into solid rock.
+This hidden depth keeps the entire structure stable despite the weight and constant traffic passing overhead.

 The community of curious travelers